microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SAMPLESOLUTIONSETUPGUIDE.md

 The connection reference variable is **ConnectionReferences**.
 This pipeline variable is used for setting connection references in the ALM Accelerator Sample Solution to specific connections configured in a target environment after the solution is imported into an environment.
 Additionally, the **ConnectionReferences** variable is used to enable flows after the solution is imported based on owner of the connection specified in the variable.

-1. You will need to create the connection manually in your target environments and copy the IDs for the connection to use in the JSON value below
+1. You will need to create the connection manually in your target environments and copy the IDs for the connection to use in the json value below

-1. The format of the JSON for these variables take the form of an array of name/value pairs.
+1. The format of the json for these variables take the form of an array of name/value pairs.

    ```json
    [